Bountiful Sleep = Beautiful Skin

 So why is it called beauty sleep?

 Because when we don't get enough sleep we don't look our best.
-Short term - a lack of sleep will give us puffy eyes and dry skin, and longer term our skin will loose it's glow.
+Short term - a lack of sleep will give us puffy eyes and dry skin, and longer term our skin will lose it's glow.
 Not enough sleep can worsen existing skin conditions, and other health concerns for that matter, because sleep is essential for recovery and healing.

 Why puffy eyes and dry skin?